Daniel-Nikpayuk/CPPF-CTR/README.md

  </tr>
 </table>

-As you can see, the first 70ish years of Conservative and Liberal fiscals show they look nothing like the first 70ish years of NDP fiscals.
-The point being, that argument doesn't carry much weight, as you'd expect their respective datapoints to be more similar to the current NDP's.
+As you can see, the first 75 years of Conservative and Liberal fiscals show they look nothing like the first 72 years of NDP fiscals.
+The point being, that argument doesn't carry much weight, as you'd otherwise expect their respective datapoints to be more similar to the current NDP's.

 ## The Data:

-For brevity of this page, the explanation of the datasets can be found here:
+For brevity of this page, the explanation of the datasets can be found on the following page:

 + [Datasets](datasets/README.md)